 Keep an eye on our noticeboard for the monthly Town News of Charlbury life at home during the First World War a century ago.

-Our new exhibition for 2017 will tell the story of Henry Allen's drapery, which operated from a shop at the bottom of Church Street for nearly 150 years.
+Our new exhibition for 2017 tells the story of Henry Allen's drapery, which operated from a shop at the bottom of Church Street for nearly 150 years.
 The shop was run by Henry's father before him and his wife and daughter after his death in 1905.
-This promises to be a great exhibition,in which you can see the customers of the shop and their shopping lists, original bill-heads, Victorian clothing and sewing materials - you'll be amazed at the variety of items which were sold in his Charlbury shop between 1880 and 1912.
+Come along and see what we wore and how we shopped at the turn of the century.

 Our permanent exhibition